-My name is Andrea Bianchi and I am assistant professor in the School of Information and Communication Engineering at Sungkyunkwan University, starting in March 2013.
+My name is Andrea Bianchi and I am assistant professor in the School of Information and Communication Engineering at Sungkyunkwan University, in the MAKinteract research group.
 In 2004 I graduated from Bocconi University (Italy) in Business Administration (BS+MS), then in 2007 from New York University (USA) in Computer Science (MS), worked as video game programmer in New York, moved to KAIST (Korea) and in 2012 obtained my PhD working in Human Computer Interaction (HCI) with a thesis on haptic interfaces for security devices (PIN entry systems).
 I published in ACM CHI, TEI, OzCHI, IEEE Computer, Elsevier Interacting with Computers, and my PhD work appeared on Engadget, ZDnet, New Scientist, MAKE, Gizmodo, and Slashdot.
 For two years I was also the director of the DALSMA conference on digital architecture and large scale media art.
 I collect eyeglasses.

 I am a maker.
 I invent and make new systems, often physical hardware or mobile-based interfaces.
 Through user-centered design, iterative prototyping (based on multidisciplinary skills such as programming, 3D CAD design, making electronic circuits) and analysis through users studies, I try to make things to understand and solve real-world problems.